Gold standard: Central banks and the gold exchange standard

-The US dollar was said to be on a limping standard due to huge quantities of silver Morgan dollars continuing to circulate at par with gold dollars despite their silver value being less.
+The US dollar was said to be on a limping standard due to huge quantities of silver Morgan dollars continuing to circulate at par with gold dollars despite their lower silver value.

-As feared by the various international monetary conferences, the switch to gold, combined with record U.S. silver output from the Comstock Lode, plunged the price of silver after 1873 with the gold–silver ratio climbing to historic highs of 18 by 1880.
-Most of continental Europe made the conscious decision to move to the gold standard while leaving the mass of legacy (and erstwhile depreciated) silver coins remaining unlimited legal tender and convertible at face value for new gold currency.
-The term limping standard was used to describe currencies whose nations' commitment to the gold standard was put into doubt by the huge mass of silver coins still tendered for payment, the most numerous of which were French 5-franc coins, German 3-mark Vereinsthalers, Dutch guilders and American Morgan dollars.
+As feared by the various international monetary conferences, the switch to gold, combined with record U.S. silver output from the Comstock Lode, drove down the price of silver after 1873, and the gold-to-silver ratio reached 18 by 1880.
+During its currency conversion, the German government withdrew old silver coins, melted them and sold the bullion.
+Because the silver price had fallen and losses were mounting, the sales were suspended on 19 May 1879.
+Most of continental Europe moved to the gold standard while leaving large quantities of older silver coins as legal tender at their face value.
+The German Coinage Act kept one-thaler pieces as legal tender at three marks each, and they retained that status through 30 September 1907.
+They ceased to be legal tender on 1 October 1907, but Reich and state treasuries continued to accept or exchange them at three marks until 30 September 1908.
+The term limping standard described currencies whose commitment to gold was called into question by the silver coins still in circulation.
+Other common examples were French 5-franc coins, Dutch guilders and American Morgan dollars.

-Britain's original gold specie standard with gold in circulation was not feasible anymore with the rest of Continental Europe also switching to gold.
-The problem of scarce gold and legacy silver coins was only resolved by national central banks taking over the replacement of silver with national bank notes and token coins, centralizing the nation's supply of scarce gold, providing for reserve assets to guarantee convertibility of legacy silver coins, and allowing the conversion of banknotes into gold bullion or other gold-standard currencies solely for external purchases.
+Britain's original gold specie standard with gold in circulation was no longer feasible with the rest of Continental Europe also switching to gold.
+The problem of scarce gold and legacy silver coins was only resolved by national central banks taking over the replacement of silver with national banknotes and token coins, centralizing the nation's supply of scarce gold, providing for reserve assets to guarantee convertibility of legacy silver coins, and allowing the conversion of banknotes into gold bullion or other gold-standard currencies solely for external purchases.
 This system is known as either a gold bullion standard whenever gold bars are offered, or a gold exchange standard whenever other gold-convertible currencies are offered.

+Central banks could defend convertibility by raising their discount rates.
+Higher rates could attract funds and gold from abroad, but they also tightened domestic credit and could weaken economic activity.

 John Maynard Keynes referred to both standards above as simply the gold exchange standard in his 1913 book Indian Currency and Finance.
-He described this as the predominant form of the international gold standard before the First World War, that a gold standard was generally impossible to implement before the 19th century due to the absence of recently developed tools (like central banking institutions, banknotes, and token currencies), and that a gold exchange standard was even superior to Britain's gold specie standard with gold in circulation.
+He described this as the predominant form of the international gold standard before the First World War, argued that a gold standard was generally impossible to implement before the 19th century due to the absence of recently developed tools (like central banking institutions, banknotes, and token currencies), and stated that a gold exchange standard was even superior to Britain's gold specie standard with gold in circulation.
 As discussed by Keynes: